Understanding Electrical Cardioversion

 How electrical cardioversion is done

 The procedure takes only a few minutes.
 You will get medicine (sedation) to make you sleepy before the procedure.
 You should not feel any pain.

 The healthcare provider will place sticky pads (electrodes) or paddles on your chest and back.
 The provider may shave these areas of skin first to help the electrode pads stick.
 Wires are attached to the electrodes or paddles and connected to a cardioversion machine.
 The machine sends a programmed energy shock to your heart.
 This should convert your heart back to a normal rhythm.
 Sometimes more than one shock is needed to get the heart back into normal rhythm.

 Every procedure has risks.
 The risks of electrical cardioversion include:

-Creating other kinds of arrhythmias that may be more or less dangerous
+New arrhythmias that may be more dangerous than the original problem

 Short-term (temporary) low blood pressure or slow heart rate